On monotonicity of Ramanujan function for binomial random variables: Main tools

-This technique works for proving Theorem~\ref{zs} when $c\sqrt{n}<b<n/2$ for an appropriate choice of $c>0$.
-The case $b\geq n/2$ follows immediately from the observation that $z_{b,n}=1-z_{n-b,n}$ (see Section~\ref{th1}).
+In Section~\ref{function_g}, we give very tight lower and upper bounds on $g$ based on Taylor expansion of $g$.
+It turns out that for our goals, it is sufficient to consider the first four terms in the Taylor polynomial.
+Claim~\ref{pg_expression}, mentioned bounds in Section~\ref{function_g} and very careful analysis of obtained polynomials are sufficient for proving Theorem~\ref{ps}.
+This technique also works for proving Theorem~\ref{zs} when $c\sqrt{n}<b<n/2$ for an appropriate choice of $c>0$.
 For $b\leq c\sqrt{n}$, we exploit an asymptotical expansion of $z_{b,n}$ that is obtained in Section~\ref{g_asymptotics}.
+The case $b\geq n/2$ follows immediately from the observation that $z_{b,n}=1-z_{n-b,n}$.

 All missing technical proofs (for Claims~\ref{pg_expression},~\ref{CL_below_0.5}~and~\ref{CL_z_estimation}) are provided in Appendix A.